chr1st0scli/RainLisp/RainLisp/Docs/dotnet-integration.md

 the core goal of its initial design was to use it like a DSL (Domain Specific Language) and integrate it with existing .NET systems.

-Imagine cases where parts of your computations change frequently in an ad hoc fashion and largely vary between clients.
+Imagine cases where parts of your computations change frequently in an ad hoc fashion and vary largely between clients.
-Your .NET system can specify an overall computational infrastructure and call RainLisp code for the small configurable parts.
+Your .NET system can specify an overall computational infrastructure and call RainLisp code for smaller configurable parts.

 > Currenly .NET code can call RainLisp but not the other way round which is a future plan.